App Development: User Guide

 1. For elements of type 'button', the event 'pressed' is implied and is same for both web and mobile apps (for consistency) - you do not need to mention it in your list.

 2. For element of type 'submit', the event 'submit' is fired and handled within the system.
-The default submit behaviour is to validate the form and if there are no validation errors, the control is passed to the next page along with all the form fields.
+The default submit behavior is to validate the form and if there are no validation errors, the control is passed to the next page along with all the form fields.

 The data that is passed at the time of 'fire' is passed to handler mentioned in the 'listen'.
 Normally, you will not need to fire the events in your program because the system does it automatically based on the events that you have mentioned in the element definition.
-The event names are the ones that HTML uses - E.g., click, doubleclick, mousever etc. These names are also same for both web and mobile for consistency - internal implementation will use the appropriate equivalent.
+The event names are the ones that HTML uses - E.g., click, doubleclick, mousever etc. These names are also the same for both web and mobile for consistency - internal implementation will use the appropriate equivalent.

 You may use the 'fire' function if you require custom events.
 There is no restriction on the names of the events, you can use your own custom event names and trigger/handle them programmatically.